duong755/react-codebase/README.md

 ## What does this codebase have?

-This codebase is massively copied from `create-react-app`'s ejected app.
+This codebase is massively copied from `create-react-app@5.0.1`'s ejected initial app.
 It has/supports:

 - `webpack.config.js`.
 - Babel and TypeScript.